-The first inequality follows from the Fatou lemma.
-The second inequality is evident.
-We prove the last equality in {\rm I}.
-For simplicity, we denote the first limit by $C$ and the second limit by $D$.
-Evidently that $C\leq D$.
+The first inequality follows from the Fatou lemma and the second one is trivial.
+Let us prove the last equality in {\rm I}.
+For simplicity we shall denote the first limit by $C$ and the second one by $D$.
+By Lemma \ref{l3}, $C\leqslant D$.
 Now we prove the inverse inequality.